keyu-tian/SparK/README.md

 ## License
-This project is under the CC-BY 4.0 license.
+This project is under the MIT license.
 See [LICENSE](LICENSE) for more details.

 ## Citation